lukak85/Spotify-Top-10s-Songs/README.md

 If no such (valid) token is produced, the application goes into offline mode, where the playback of a preview and display of songs' covers are disabled.

-To run the application using the Processing IDE, simply click run.
+To run the application using Processing's IDE, simply run the projcet.
+To run the exported application, find the executable and run it.

 ### Using the application